pingidentity/terraform-provider-pingone/docs/resources/authorize_trust_framework_service.md

 Optional:

 - `attribute` (Attributes) An object that specifies configuration settings for the authorization attribute to use as the data value.
 This field is required when `type` is `ATTRIBUTE`. (see [below for nested schema](#nestedatt--service_settings--headers--value--attribute))
-- `value` (String) A string that specifies a constant text value to use as the data value.
+- `value` (String, Sensitive) A string that specifies a constant text value to use as the data value.
 This field is required when `type` is `CONSTANT`.

 <a id="nestedatt--service_settings--headers--value--attribute"></a>
 ### Nested Schema for `service_settings.headers.value.value`